Psykotikism/Difficulty_Adjustment_System/README.md

 ### What makes the Difficulty Adjustment System viable in Left 4 Dead/Left 4 Dead 2?
 The plugin can adjust the intensity of gameplays depending on how many players are on the server.
 This can result in challenging and fun experiences for everyone.

-### When Does the Difficulty Change?

-1. If the requirement for Easy is met or if the alive human survivor count is less than the requirements for Normal, it changes to Easy.
-2. If the requirement for Normal is met or if the alive human survivor count is less than the requirements for Advanced, it changes to Normal.
-3. If the requirement for Advanced is met or if the alive human survivor count is less than the requirement for Expert, it changes to Advanced.
-4. If the requirement for Expert is met or if the alive human survivor count is greater than the requirements for Expert, it changes to Expert.

 ### Requirements
 Ammunition Variation was developed against SourceMod 1.8+.